theref/blog/README.md

 1. Builds the Hugo site
 2. Deploys the `public/` directory to IPFS using Storacha
 3. Pins to Pinata for persistent availability
-4. Updates IPNS name with w3name (static address for ENS)
+4. Posts the IPFS hash as a comment on PRs

-5. Posts the IPFS hash as a comment on PRs
+**Note:** ENS `contenthash` updates are currently manual.
+After a deployment, I take the new CID and update the ENS record for `theref.eth`.

 ### Required Secrets